 For decades, the fishermen of Tien Phong village have lived here and there on boats going up and down the Lam River.

 Drifting on narrow boats for so long that the people of the fishing village no longer remember when they started living on the river.
-They only know that generations of people here have seen their grandfathers and fathers living such a life since birth.
+They only know that generations of people here have seen their grandfathers and fathers live such a life since birth.

 Generations of fishermen have lived their lives on small boats of about 15 square meters.
 Because they are connected to the river, their main source of income depends on fishing.
-The fish and shrimp they catch after hours of hard work are exchanged for rice, vegetables and other essential items for daily life.
+The fish and shrimp they catch after hours of hard work are exchanged for rice, vegetables and other essential items for daily living.

 "My small family of 5 has to live, bathe, cook... in a small boat, which is very inconvenient.
-Because there is no electricity, fishermen in the fishing village have to use batteries for lighting.
+Because there is no electricity grid, fishermen in the fishing village have to use batteries for lighting.
 Each time they go ashore to charge the batteries, they can use them for about 10 days.

-Similarly, generations of Nguyen Truong Sinh's family (40 years old, head of Tien Phong village) have also spent decades on a boat that is more than 3m wide, 7m long, and more than 1m high.
+Similarly, generations of Nguyen Truong Sinh's family (40 years old, head of Tien Phong village) have spent decades adrift on a boat that is more than 3m wide, 7m long, and more than 1m high.

 Mr. Sinh and his wife were neighbors, also fishermen.
 Understanding each other's circumstances, they got married and had 5 children together.